Skip to main content

 Macoun at peak is a triumph: crisp white juicy flesh with a breaking crunch, bearing floral, spicy, and strawberry flavors painted on a superbly balanced vinous backdrop.

-Macoun is a longtime favorite of mine and in addition to my review I have posted additional praise.
+Macoun is a longtime favorite of mine and on top of my review I heap additional praise.

 I have a few more three-star varieties to name, but this qualitative way of evaluating apples is now complete.
 I hope that readers will find it a useful guide to some unfamiliar varieties, and also that they will form their own opinions.